 However, gluten cannot enter the digestive tract through skin contact.
 The issue with skin contact is that you can get it into your mouth through cross-contact, for instance touching foods with gluten and then touching your mouth.
 In your case, you used gloves while handling the gluten containing foods, so it is unlikely you would have had cross-contact from skin to your mouth.

-It is also important to note that it would not be safe to prepare gluten-free foods near gluten containing foods or if flour is dispersed in the air due to the risk of cross-contact.
+It is also important to note that it would not be safe to prepare gluten-free foods while baking with regular flour due to the risk of cross-contact.

 Note: This information is provided by NCA and Katarina Mollo MEd, RDN, LDN, NCA's Director of Education.
 This information is meant for educational purposes only and is not intended to substitute for personalized medical advice or replace any medical advice provided directly to you by your health care provider.
 No liability is assumed by the NCA or Katarina Mollo, MEd, RDN, LDN by providing this information.